Manaivikku Mariyadhai: Plot

 Pandiarajan wants to marry a housewife.
 Kushboo loves and marries Pandiarajan because of her father's betrayal towards his family.
-Pandiarajan makes her as a housewife and earns money and continue being the breadwinner of the family.
+Pandiarajan makes her a housewife, earns money and continues being the breadwinner of the family.

 One fine day, his office got bankrupt and his job was gone.
-Kushboo volunteeringly accepts to go for a job.
+Kushboo volunteeringly accepts to go work.
 Her boss Ranjith likes her and tries to force her to marry him.
-She didn't accept so Ranjith forcefully kidnaps her and try to rape her in the moving van.
+She doesn't accept so Ranjith forcefully kidnaps her and tries to rape her in the moving van.
 Pandiarajan comes in time to rescue his wife bashes all of Ranjith’s henchmen and at last celebrates his first night in the moving lift.
-The climax was a bit comedic compared to the usual ending.